jmsardina/smart-goal-setter/README.md

 Organize your goals in a SMART way!

-SSG provides is a simple tool for setting goals that are:
+SSG is a simple tool for setting goals that are:
   Specific
   Measurable
   Attainable